 - For decommissioning of refrigerated systems, see Section 5. - Unhook all power, gas, and water lines, and arrange for return of gas cylinders to Chem.
 Stores. - Solvent stills with unquenched metals or drying agents must be dismantled, but still pots that can fit inside a 5-gallon container can be capped and disposed of as a special waste through REM (see Section 4).
-They should be left in the fume hood. - Solvent purification and chromatography systems and circulating baths should be flushed dry with proper disposal of residual solvents. - Equipment handling biohazards (incubators, laminar flow hoods, etc.) must be decontaminated in accord with University Biosafety protocols.

-4. Arrange Waste Pick-Up (and forms) for remaining laboratory chemicals.
+They should be left in the fume hood. - Solvent purification and chromatography systems and circulating baths should be flushed dry with proper disposal of residual solvents. - Equipment handling biohazards (incubators, laminar flow hoods, etc.) must be decontaminated in accord with University Biosafety protocols. - 4.
+Arrange Waste Pick-Up (and forms) for remaining laboratory chemicals.
 All remaining chemicals must be treated as Hazardous Waste (or Biohazard Waste).
-REM recommends the following procedure:

-- (a) Assign laboratory fume hoods according to waste categories, such as: (i) Organic (non-halo.), (ii) Aqueous and Halo., (iii) Inorganic solids (main-group elements, alumina and silica); (iv) Transition-Metal species (non-pyrophoric), (v) Pyrophoric Materials, Gases and Special Hazards (e.g., HF). - (b) Transfer all chemical reagents (non-refrigerated) into assigned fume hoods.
+REM recommends the following procedure: - (a) Assign laboratory fume hoods according to waste categories, such as: (i) Organic (non-halo.), (ii) Aqueous and Halo., (iii) Inorganic solids (main-group elements, alumina and silica); (iv) Transition-Metal species (non-pyrophoric), (v) Pyrophoric Materials, Gases and Special Hazards (e.g., HF). - (b) Transfer all chemical reagents (non-refrigerated) into assigned fume hoods.
 Solvents can remain in flammable storage cabinets.
 Labels and contents should be clearly visible.
-No orange labels are necessary, unless the original label is illegible. - (c) Transfer all research intermediates into appropriately assigned hoods.
-Research intermediates should be grouped in sub-categories whenever possible to expedite the waste disposal process.
-Solid and liquid unknowns should be kept separate.
-Items can be kept in secondary containers as appropriate, but all labels and contents should be clearly visible-- remove foil and opaque packaging.
+No orange labels are necessary, unless the original label is illegible. - (c) Transfer all contents from refrigerators and freezers into a separate fume hood and allow to warm to room temperature, then distribute in the manner above.
+If item must be kept cold for hazard reasons, contact REM to arrange a special waste disposal pickup. - (d) be kept in secondary containers as appropriate, but all labels and contents should be clearly visible-- remove foil and opaque packaging.
 Sorted groups should be clearly marked with orange hazard labels, and reported as bulk waste for disposal purposes.
-Solutions can be treated as solvent waste if the solvent can be identified (solutions containing toxic metals, etc. should be reported separately). - (d) Transfer all contents from refrigerators and freezers to fume hoods in the manner above.
-All items must be at room temperature for waste disposal; if item must be kept cold for hazard reasons, contact REM to arrange a special waste disposal pickup. - (e) Fill out standard "Hazardous Material Pickup Request" forms (HMM-001) provided by REM.
+Solutions can be treated as solvent waste if the solvent can be identified (solutions containing toxic metals, etc. should be reported separately). - (e) Fill out standard "Hazardous Material Pickup Request" forms (HMM-001) provided by REM.
 For solvent and chemical reagents, record each item individually (same chemicals can be grouped).
 For research intermediates, the minimum request is to fill out one form per category listed in Section 4.
-Especially hazardous materials (pyrophorics, compressed gases, HF and other extremely corrosive agents) should always be written up as individual items, as they require special disposal methods. - (f) Coordinate with Paul Bower and REM contact (Eric Johnson, johns371@purdue.edu) for waste inspection.
+Especially hazardous materials (pyrophorics, compressed gases, HF and other extremely corrosive agents) should always be written up as individual items, as they require special disposal methods. - (f) Coordinate with Paul Bower and REM contact (Pramitha Juristyarini, pjuristy@purdue.edu) for waste inspection.